 The original discovery of rich veins of silver was made by a man named Pablo Flores who began mining and smelting operations near the summit of Buena Vista Peak in 1865.
-In April, 1866, the mine was included in the Lone Pine Mining District organized in April, 1866.
+In April 1866, the mine was included in the Lone Pine Mining District organized the same month.
 By 1867, tales of the silver at Cerro Gordo had spread, bringing in flocks of new prospectors.

 Businessman, Victor Beaudry of nearby Independence, California, was so impressed by the quality of silver being taken out of Cerro Gordo, he opened a store near the mine and soon acquired several mining claims to settle unpaid debts.
 He then built two modern smelters and continued acquiring mining rights from debtors until he soon owned a majority of the richest and most productive mines in the area, which eventually included a partial interest in the Union Mine.